huggingface/nn_pruning/docs/README.md

 The speedup here is measured on a 3090 RTX, using the HuggingFace transformers library, using Pytorch cuda timing features, and so is 100% in line with real-world speedup.

 ### Comparison with state of the art
-If we plot the F1 of the full set of pruned networks against the speedup, we can see that we outperform fine-tuned TinyBERT and Distilbert by a large amount:
+If we plot the F1 of the full set of pruned networks against the speedup, we can see that we outperform fine-tuned TinyBERT and Distilbert by some margin.
+MobileBert seems significantly better, even with the "no OPT" version presented here, which does not contain the LayerNorm optimization used in the much faster version of MobileBERT.
+An interesting future work will be to add those optimizations to the pruning tools.

 <div class="graph"><script src="assets/media/squadv1/summary_speedup.js" id="d8060930-915c-40bf-9090-bca29d84692a"></script></div>

-Even in terms of saved size, we get smaller networks for the same accuracy:
+Even in terms of saved size, we get smaller networks for the same accuracy (except for MobileBERT, which is better on size too):

 <div class="graph"><script src="assets/media/squadv1/summary_fill_rate.js" id="76bea915-f806-4071-8ed6-ee63b7174bbf"></script></div>

+### GLUE/MNLI

+The experiments were done on BERT-base.
+Significant speedups were obtained, even if the results are a bit behing compared to the SQuAD results.
+Here is a selection of networks, with the same rules as for the SQuAd table:

+### Comparison with state of the art

+<div class="graph"><script src="assets/media/mnli/summary_speedup.js" id="a1a9e72b-c57a-4672-b087-a55316070849"></script></div>

+<div class="graph"><script src="assets/media/mnli/summary_fill_rate.js" id="e3cbc37c-a02c-4eb2-bd04-8c69c976db95"></script></div>